The Photography Of Thom Rouse; Where Technician And Artist Meet Page 2

 in production work but for fine art or self-assignments or carriage trade work

 saving time should not be a major issue.
 I had a brief conversation with Arthur

 Rainville from the New England School of Photography who said that photographers

 are always worried about saving time when they might be better served by "savoring

-have a viable business by creating unique artwork such as yours?
+SB: Do you think it's possible for a photographer to have a viable business by creating unique artwork such as yours?

 TR: It is certainly my intention to make my living solely as a fine artist but my primary motivation is one of self-discovery, so I'll be doing it regardless of whether or not it is economically viable.
 That said, each year seems to bring an increase in revenue from fine art.
 And I think that just as in portrait and wedding photography, financial success is dependent on attention to business and marketing--not just to image making.
 I've tried hard to avoid it but I've made a resolution to pay more attention to business and marketing.